Nexosis/nexosis.github.io/_guides/quick-start-guides.md

     </div>
     <div class="col-sm-8">
         <h3><a href="quick-start-guide-forecast">Forecasting</a></h3>
-        <p>TThis Quick Start introduces how to use the Nexosis API to build Time Series based linear-regression model.
+        <p>This Quick Start introduces how to use the Nexosis API to build Time Series based linear-regression model.
 By following this walkthrough, which uses a sample dataset, you will learn all of the steps needed to make forecasts using the Nexosis API.</p>
     </div>
 </div>
 <div class="row">